The Wind Farm

 The Site is situated on the MacLeod and Coishletter Estates on the northwest of the Isle of Skye.
 The majority of the development is on the MacLeod Estate and this land is crofted by the Feorlig Crofting Community.
 The MacLeod Estate extends to some 18,212 hectares (45,000 acres) on the Isle of Skye.
 The Coishletter Estate extends to some 1,388 hectares (3,429 acres) and the Coishletter land is used for the northern vehicle access road for the project.
 The site occupies some 1,050 hectares (2,595 acres).
-Of this land approximately 6 hectares will be occupied by the project components.
+Of this land approximately 6 hectares is occupied by the project components.

 Each of the twelve turbines have a hub height of 65 metres, rotor diameter 71m and the rotor speed of up to 21.5rpm.